iOS and macOS

 Section titled “Known Limits”- WebKit may reject JavaScript return values that cannot be bridged to Dart.

-- App-Bound Domains require host app configuration and supported iOS versions.
+- App-Bound Domains require host app configuration and iOS 14+ or macOS 11+.

 - Permission handling still depends on OS privacy entitlements and user decisions.